 Spend any amount of time on the Internet regarding Daniel’s 70-Weeks Prophecy and you will quickly find out nobody agrees completely on how this prophecy adds up or intersects with the dates of Nehemiah’s Decree, Palm Sunday, the Crucifixion and the Resurrection of Christ Jesus.
-I have been following the interpretations for this prophecy on the Internet for close to a decade and only in the past few years have an increasingly larger number of people started to latch onto interpreting the 70-Week Prophecy in the fashion that I have come to believe many years ago after much research and study.
+I have been following the interpretations for this prophecy on the Internet for close to a decade and only in the past few years have an increasingly larger number of people started to latch onto interpreting the 70-Week Prophecy in the fashion that I have come to believe many more years ago after much research and study.
 Sir Robert Anderson and Dr. Harold Hoehner’s interpretations are surely valid and commendable attempts but seemingly fall short of a few strict requirements to satisfy virtually all critics.
-Others have improved upon their work to step even closer to a full explanation of the prophecy.
+Others have improved upon their work to step even closer to a full and accurate explanation of the prophecy.
 I offer yet another improvement or explanation to better solve the ambiguity because once this prophecy is solved, the timing and method of calculation can be used to unravel Daniel’s 2300 ‘Day’ prophecy regarding the rebuilding and reconsecration for the 3rd Temple in Jerusalem which I will save for another future post on this blog.
 In future posts, this prophetic calculation will be used to date the Birth and Immaculate Conception of Jesus Christ, the birth date of John the Baptist and even the birth date of Mary, the mother of Jesus.
 Crazy?
 Keep reading.

 Daniel 9:24-27 – The Seventy ‘Sevens’